Georgi–Glashow model: Doublet-triplet splitting

 A review of the DT splitting problem can be found in.

 Neutrino masses

 As the SM the original Georgi–Glashow model proposed in does not include neutrino masses.
-However, since Neutrino oscillation has been observed such masses are required.
+However, since neutrino oscillation has been observed such masses are required.
 The solutions to this problem follow the same ideas which have been applied to the SM: One on hand on can include a $SU(5)$ singulet which then can generate either Dirac masses or Majorana masses.
 As in the SM one can also implement the type-I seesaw mechanism which then generates naturally light masses.

-On the other hand, on can just parametrize the ignorance about neutrinos using the dimension 5 Weinbergoperator:
+On the other hand, one can just parametrize the ignorance about neutrinos using the dimension 5 Weinberg operator:

 with $Y_\nu$ the $3\times 3$ Yukawa matrix required for the mixing between flavours.